Contrastive Cross-domain Recommendation in Matching: Related Works

 \section{Related Works}

 \textbf{Matching in Recommendation.} The matching (i.e., candidate generation) module aims to retrieve a small subset of (usually hundreds of) items from large corpora efficiently \cite{xie2020internal}.
-Conventional recommendation matching algorithms often rely on information retrieval based models \cite{robertson2009probabilistic}.
 Recently, embedding-based retrieval \cite{huang2020embedding,cen2020controllable} is also widely used in practical systems with the help of fast retrieval servers \cite{johnson2019billion}.
 Due to the need for efficiency, embedding-based methods usually adopt a two-tower architecture, which conducts two different towers for building user and item representations separately.
-Different feature interaction methods such as FM \cite{rendle2010factorization}, Youtube candidate generation \cite{covington2016deep}, DeepFM \cite{guo2017deepfm}, AutoInt \cite{song2019autoint}, ICAN \cite{xie2020internal}, AFN \cite{cheng2020adaptive}, DFN \cite{xie2020deep}, and AFT \cite{hao2021adversarial} could be used in these towers.
-In contrast, tree-based matching models \cite{zhu2018learning,zhuo2020learning} give another way to address the matching problem with structured item trees.
+Different feature interaction modeling methods such as FM \cite{rendle2010factorization}, YoutubeDNN \cite{covington2016deep}, AutoInt \cite{song2019autoint}, ICAN \cite{xie2020internal}, and AFT \cite{hao2021adversarial} could be used in these towers.
+In contrast, tree-based matching models \cite{zhu2018learning} give another way to address the matching problem with structured item trees.
 Graph-based matching models \cite{xie2021improving} are also proposed to learn user/item representations.
 However, few works focus on the CDR in matching, which often exists in practical recommendations.